Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- In six matchups against the Rams, Murray averaged 233.2 passing yards per game, 22.3 yards less than his over/under in Monday's game.
+- Murray averaged 233.2 passing yards per game in six matchups against the Rams, 22.3 yards less than his over/under for Monday.

-- Murray threw multiple touchdown passes in three of those contests against the Rams.
+- Murray threw multiple touchdown passes three times over three of those contests against the Rams.

 Recent Performances

-- He added five carries for 35 yards, averaging seven yards per attempt .
+- He also tacked on 35 yards on five carries, averaging seven yards per carry .

 Murray's Arizona Teammates